Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 ### 6/7-6/8
 Added key compatibility for pausing, utilized text files to keep highscores when running the sketch multiple times, added more sound effects for when lines are cleared, added a new background.

+### 6/9
+Pieces would often drop instantly at levels past 12, so set new limits for a dropCooldown both at startscreen and in the game.